If you can distinguish, you can express: Galois theory, Stone--Weierstrass, machine learning, and linguistics

 Because $d$ appears in the exponent, there is a strong incentive to work in regimes in which the $d$ in question can be made small.
 One typically gets a dramatic reduction in $d$ by working with generic rather than worst-case signals.
 For example, the original version of the multi-reference alignment problem is to estimate an element of $\RR^n$ to which Gaussian noise is added, and whose coordinates have also been subjected to a random cyclic shift.
 The implicit group action is thus the regular representation of $\ZZ/n\ZZ$.
 It is well-known in invariant theory that to pin down a worst-case orbit for this action requires the invariant polynomials up to degree $d=n$.
 On the other hand, a generic orbit (specifically, the orbit of any point whose discrete Fourier coefficients are all nonzero) can be pinned down with invariants of degree at most $d=3$.
 In other words, the invariants of degree $\leq 3$ are generically SW-distinguishing for $\ZZ/n\ZZ$, in the sense defined above.

-It was shown by Kakarala \cite{kakarala2009completeness}, and by Smach et al \cite{smach2008generalized}, that this latter situation generalizes to the regular representation of any finite or compact Lie group: there exists a set of invariants of degree $3$, known as the {\em bispectrum}, that uniquely identifies a generic orbit.
+It was shown by Kakarala \cite{kakarala2009completeness}, and by Smach et al \cite{smach2008generalized}, that this latter situation generalizes to the regular representation of any finite or compact Lie group (where in the latter case, regular representation means $L^2(G)$): there exists a set of invariants of degree $3$, known as the {\em bispectrum}, that uniquely identifies a generic orbit.
 Thus, {\em distinguish $\Rightarrow$ express} happens in degree 3, where by {\em distinguish} we mean generically SW-distinguish, and {\em express} is in the sense of the orbit recovery problem: the orbit can be well-approximated using $O(\sigma^{2\cdot 3})$ samples.

 Because of Rosenlicht's theorem, which asserts that generic SW-distinguishing is related to expressing in the sense of generating a field---these results led to the question of whether the polynomials of degree $\leq 3$ actually generate the field of rational invariants, at least if $G$ is finite (so that the regular representation is finite-dimensional).
 The bispectrum consists of functions that are polynomial over $\RR$ but not over $\CC$; since $\RR$ is not algebraically closed, Rosenlicht's theorem does not immediately imply a field generation result.
 So there was a real question.